D3DEnergetic/FIDASIM/README.md

 # How to Install
 ## 1. Install dependencies
 FIDASIM reads and writes netCDF files.
-In order to use this code you must download the required fortran libraries.
-You can download the library from [here](https://github.com/Unidata/netcdf-fortran/releases)
+This requires netCDF-4.1.3.
+You can download the library from [here](http://www.unidata.ucar.edu/downloads/netcdf/netcdf-4_1_3/index.jsp)

+Note: By default netCDF will build using the GNU fortran compiler, gfortran.
+If you plan to use the Intel Fortran Compiler you must also build the netCDF library using it.
+Instructions on how to do this can be found [here](http://software.intel.com/en-us/articles/performance-tools-for-software-developers-building-netcdf-with-the-intel-compilers)

 ## 2. Retrieve FIDASIM source code from GitHub
 Clone the git repository from GitHub and change to the source directory: